oliverwilms/iris-http-calls/README.md

 </Invoke>
 ```
 Method Init in dc.Demo.Setup class configures File Service and File Operation using the FilePath parameter.
 The UrlModify parameter is used to modify the URL setting of the HTTP service.

+The production makes calls to HTTPServer using modified URL based on CallInterval.
+The response body is sent in a StreamContainer to a FileOperation.
+A file service reads the file and passes a Stream Container to a BPL process.